SunnyAjimalJS/Nology-challenges/README.md

 # Nology-challenges
-All my challenges at Nology
+Some of my initial challenges at Nology